EBV and cancer

-EBV, or Epstein-Barr virus, is spread through saliva and infection is very common – more than 9 in 10 people are infected worldwide.
-The virus infects a type of cell called ‘B-cells’, that form part of the immune system – the body’s defence against disease.
+EBV, or Epstein-Barr virus, is a very common virus – more than 9 in 10 people are infected worldwide.
+It spreads through saliva.
+The virus infects a type of cell called ‘B-cells’ that form part of our immune system – the body’s defence against disease.

 What cancers are linked to EBV?

 Just under half of all Hodgkin lymphoma cases in the UK are linked to EBV infection.

 8 in 10 cases of naso-pharyngeal cancer in the UK are caused by EBV.

 Burkitts lymphoma is a type of Non-Hodgkin lymphoma and it is very rare in the UK.
 1 in 5 cases of Burkitts lymphoma are linked to EBV infection.

 Overall, less than 1 in 300 UK cancer cases are caused by EBV.

 How can EBV cause cancer?